-If you always wanted to learn to paint but lacked the confidence or did not know where to begin, then look no further.
+If you've always wanted to learn to paint but lacked the confidence or didn't know where to begin, then look no further.
 With expert tuition in a relaxed and friendly environment, you’ll learn the basic techniques including colour mixing, basic washes, complementary colours and composition.

 - Our professional artist leader will guide and inspire

 - Enjoy the sociable atmosphere of painting in a group

 - Work indoors or in the grounds of the Country House

 - Gain knowledge to continue with watercolours at home